EhsanRahimian/EmployeesInfo/README.md

 These features are used:
 Kotlin, Retrofit, Glide, Hilt, Gson, coroutines, view binding and MVVM design pattern.

+## It is bether if we get the data from network and cache it into the sqlite databace and then display the data on the UI.
+## I did not use cache persistence library because in the task we were required only to use the remote data source

-Mobile Device: Pixel 3 XL
+## Mobile Device: Pixel 3 XL

 ![screenshot-1654643994588](https://user-images.githubusercontent.com/22824706/172499532-f2a4df94-96b1-4bf3-a856-74b890ad8533.png)